 12 Hour Permits: These permits are used in Lots 4 and 8 as well as the parking garage and on street locations at High Street, Chestnut Street, and South Avenue West.
 Permits are sold annually or semi-annually.
 The yearly cost is $610 ($310 for bi-annual) for residents and non-residents in lots, garage, and on the street.

 9 Hour Permits: These permits are available for Lots 1, 3, 7, 11, 14, and the parking garage as well as on street locations at Eastman Street and Miln Street.
 Permits are sold annually or semi-annually.
-The yearly cost is $510 ($260 for bi-annual).
-These permit holders are permitted to use a 9 hour meter space at no charge if a permit space is not available.
+The yearly cost is $510 ($260 for bi-annual). *Reminder that 9-Hour Permit Holders can also use 9-Hour Meter spots for overflow in the Parking Garage only.

 24 Hour Permits: These permits are available for the parking garage and Lot 6, allowing 24 hour use for an annual rate of $820.

 Overnight Permits: These permits allow downtown residents to park in Lots 1 and 7 as well as Levels 2, 5 and 6 of the Parking Garage from 6 p.m. to 9 a.m. for an annual rate of $210.

 |9 Hour Permit||$510|